tdhooten/Polyglot/README.md

 ## General Usage

+### Web App

+The app is [publically available](https://polyglot-hqbpg6f7hwdsgphd.eastus2-01.azurewebsites.net/), however it is hosted on a free plan with limited resources so availability is not guaranteed.

 ### Docker

 Ensure you have Docker installed and running on your system, then clone into the repo and build the app by running `docker build -t polyglot .`, then start the app by running `docker run -p 8080:8080 polyglot`.
 You can then access the app by navigating to `http://localhost:8080` in your browser.